 Park rangers are on duty to provide information, protect visitors and park resources, and uphold this requirement.

 Visitor Services and Park Information

-You should recreate responsibly whenever you visit us, but please be prepared for larger crowds during the spring season.
+You should recreate responsibly whenever you visit us, but please be prepared for high temperatures and sun exposure during the summer.